Baptistemontan/leptos_i18n/README.md

 ## Features

-You must enable the `hydrate` feature when building the client, and when building the server you must enable either the `actix` or `axum` feature.
-There is no support for `csr` at the moment.
+You must enable the `hydrate` feature when building the client, either the `actix` or `axum` feature when building the server, and the `csr` feature when building with CSR.

 The `cookie` feature enable to set a cookie when a locale is chosen by the user, this feature is enabled by default.